Paula’s Mountain Ridge: Your Next Amazing Tourist Destination

 Sapang Dalaga is a 5th class municipality in the 1st district of Misamis Occidental province in Northern Mindanao, Philippines.
 It consists of 28 barangays with the following names: Bautista, Bitibut, Boundary, Caluya, Capundag, Casul, Dalumpinas, Dasa, Dioyo, Disoy, El Paraiso, Guinabot, Libertad, Locus, Macabibo, Manla, Masubong, Medallo, Agapito Yap Sr. (Napilan), Poblacion, Salimpuno, San Agustin, Sapang Ama, Sinaad, Sipac, Sixto Velez Sr., Upper Bautista, and Barangay Ventura.

-Cotabato (City of Cultural Charms) is an independent component city in the Philippine autonomous region of Bangsamoro.
-It consists of 37 barangay with the following names: Bagua Proper, Bagua I, Bagua II, Bagua III, Kalanganan, Kalanganan I, Kalanganan II, Poblacion Proper, Poblacion I, Poblacion II, Poblacion III, Poblacion IV, Poblacion V, Poblacion VI, Poblacion VII, Poblacion VIII, Poblacion IX, Rosary Heights Proper, Rosary Heights I, Rosary Heights II, Rosary Heights III, Rosary Heights IV, Rosary Heights V, Rosary Heights VI, Rosary Heights VII, Rosary Heights VIII, Rosary Heights IX, Rosary Heights X, Rosary Heights XI, Rosary Heights XII, Rosary Heights XIII, Tamontaka Proper, Tamontaka I, Tamontaka II, Tamontaka III, Tamontaka IV, and Barangay Tamontaka V.
+The city of Cotabato consists of 37 barangays with the following names: Bagua Proper, Bagua I, Bagua II, Bagua III, Kalanganan, Kalanganan I, Kalanganan II, Poblacion Proper, Poblacion I, Poblacion II, Poblacion III, Poblacion IV, Poblacion V, Poblacion VI, Poblacion VII, Poblacion VIII, Poblacion IX, Rosary Heights Proper, Rosary Heights I, Rosary Heights II, Rosary Heights III, Rosary Heights IV, Rosary Heights V, Rosary Heights VI, Rosary Heights VII, Rosary Heights VIII, Rosary Heights IX, Rosary Heights X, Rosary Heights XI, Rosary Heights XII, Rosary Heights XIII, Tamontaka Proper, Tamontaka I, Tamontaka II, Tamontaka III, Tamontaka IV, and Barangay Tamontaka V.

 Cabadbaran City Guide